Finite-Time Analysis of Natural Actor-Critic for POMDPs: Memory-Inference Error Tradeoff: Proof of Proposition

 where $\kappa_{\ell|n}^{m_0}$ is the smoothing kernel in \eqref{eqn:kernel-min-1}.
-Thus, for two (potentially random) prior distributions $v_0,v_0'\in\rho(\bX)$, we have:
+Thus, for two (potentially random) prior distributions $v_0,v_0'\in\Sigma(\bX)$, we have:

-where all inequalities are obtained by the successive applications of the contraction result in Lemma \ref{lemma:minorization} and the minorization result for the smoothing kernels $\kappa_{\ell|n}^{m_0}$ proved in Lemma \ref{lemma:smoothing-kernel-minorization}.
-Hence, we conclude that Note that $v_0,v_0'$ can be random, and they may depend on the history of the decision process.
-Hence, the above result implies the following:
+where all inequalities are obtained by successive applications of the contraction result in Lemma \ref{lemma:minorization} and the minorization result for the smoothing kernels $\kappa_{\ell|n}^{m_0}$ in Lemma \ref{lemma:smoothing-kernel-minorization}.
+Hence, Note that $v_0,v_0'$ can be random, and they may depend on the history of the decision process.
+Hence, the above result concludes the proof. \end{proof}